Student Wellbeing and Engagement Policy

 Ensure that students have access to and the choice to utilize the bathroom facilities they are most comfortable with.

-TC is committed to providing an inclusive, supportive and nurturing community in which diversity is valued and celebrated.
+Templestowe College is committed to providing an inclusive, supportive and nurturing community in which diversity is valued and celebrated.
 Our innovative curriculum and culture of excellence creates a stimulating learning environment that engages and challenges students to achieve personal success and make positive contributions to society.

 Bullying, harassment and other forms of inappropriate behaviour targeting individuals because of their personal attributes will not be tolerated in our school community.
 Students who may have experienced or witnessed this type of behaviour are encouraged to speak up and let their teachers, parents or carers know about those behaviours to ensure that inappropriate behaviour can be addressed.
-TC will take appropriate measures to respond to discriminatory behaviour or harassment at our school.
+Templestowe College will take appropriate measures to respond to discriminatory behaviour or harassment at our school.
 Students that are involved in bullying or harassing others on the basis of their personal attributes will be supported to understand the impact of their behaviour.

 Student Wellbeing and engagement stategies